 - Some species develop potent “mycotoxins” which can lead to severe health issues.

 What makes it difficult is that quite often, toxins are heat-resistant.
-This means cooking the moldy food will kill the mold, but it won’t destroy the dangerous chemicals that are left behind.
+This means cooking moldy food will kill the molds, but won’t destroy the dangerous chemicals.
+These remain in the food, undisturbed.

 Waste not! – A new paradigm

 Mold (or mould, in British English) clearly shows that rotting has begun.
 Not wanting to waste food, we don’t want to throw it all away.

 - Usually, we slice the bad part off.

 - If what’s left still looks okay, we keep it and toss it in our recipe.